 What actually is great about the disease?
 It is totally controllable and there are individuals who retain their blood sugar levels in the normal range even without medicine.
 At HealthDiva, you can find quickly all the food items that do marvels for diabetes and help keep Diabetes at bay.

 Fenugreek seeds: Methi seeds are known, highly effective in regulating sugar levels.
 One tablespoon of Methi seeds can be drenched overnight in water and taken the very next day.

 Leafy Veggies: Leafy veggies like spinach, kale, or cabbage are just perfect to include in your diet as they are very low in GI levels and are a loaded source of nutrients and vitamins.
 Take them in your meals on a daily basis.

 Black Jamun: The fruits and the dried and powdered seeds of Jamun have remarkable qualities to control sugar levels.
 Also, you can try out reasonable amounts of fruits in your daily diet.
 Fruits such as apple or berries have very low Glycemic Index levels and at the same time are tasty.

-Oatmeal: This is an easily soluble fibre, which helps in speeding up the sluggish glucose absorption from food you take in, thus helps in controlling high blood sugar levels.
+Oatmeal: This is an easily soluble fiber, which helps in speeding up the sluggish glucose absorption from the food you take in, thus helps in controlling high blood sugar levels.
 Oatmeal also helps in weight loss.